Study of the Magnetic Dipole Transition of $J/\psi\to\gamma\eta_c$ via $\eta_c\to p\bar{p}$

 First the CLEO-c and KEDR damping factors are tested with $\eta_c$ and all the potential NR contributions included.
-Since the KEDR damping factor results in a better log-likelihood value with statistical significance $\sqrt{2\times\Delta\ln\mathcal{L}}=4.7\sigma$, as well as improved fit quality $(\Delta\chi^2/{\rm nbin}=10.4/100)$ in the $M_{p\bar{p}}$ projection compared to the CLEO-c form, the KEDR form is used in this analysis.
+Since the KEDR damping factor results in a better log-likelihood value with a statistical significance $\sqrt{2\times\Delta\ln\mathcal{L}}=4.7\sigma$, as well as improved fit quality $(\Delta\chi^2/{\rm nbin}=10.4/100)$ in the $M_{p\bar{p}}$ projection compared to the CLEO-c form, the KEDR form is used in this analysis.
 An additional test is performed by excluding the damping factor, which yields a much worse fit quality with $\Delta\chi^2/{\rm nbin}=49.1/100$ in the $M_{p\bar{p}}$ projection.
 All 13 potential NR contributions, each of which corresponds to different angular momentum and spin coupling in the transitions, are excluded from the solution one at a time, and the corresponding statistical significances are calculated based on the change of log-likelihood function $\Delta\ln\mathcal{L}$ and the number of free parameters $\Delta N_{\rm par}=2$.
 Five components with statistical significance greater than 3$\sigma$, including three waves with $J^{P}=$ $0^{-}$, $1^+$, and $2^+$, as well as two waves with $J^{P}=$ $2^-$, are kept in the final solution.
-The solution for the phase angle between $\eta_c$ and $0^{-+}$ NR contributions has two local minima are identified.
+By performing a scan on the phase angle $\phi$ between $\eta_c$ and $0^{-+}$ NR, two local minima are found.
 The best one exhibits a superior log-likelihood value with a statistical significance of $7.7\sigma$, hence we only consider it in the further analysis.